 The content of this Programme is entirely determined by the members of the relevant European scientific community, who submit proposals for new space missions via a regularly ESA-organised competitive consultation process (calls).

-The Programme contains the development, launch and operations of F(ast), M(edium) and L(arge) satellites, as well as a cooperative participation in several missions which are led by other space agencies or other directorates of ESA (Missions of Opportunity).
+The Programme contains the development, launch and operations of Mini-F(ast), F(ast), M(edium) and L(arge) satellites, as well as a cooperative participation in several missions which are led by other space agencies or other directorates of ESA (Missions of Opportunity).

 The budget of the Science Programme does not finance the development of the instrumentation on-board of the satellites.
 Belgium uses the PRODEX Programme for this purpose.